Saturday, 17 June 2006

 Before setting off properly we visited the Temple of Janus in a field over a footbridge.

-This strange edifice was a Roman copy in stone of a traditional Gaullish temple, usually made of wood – evidence of the lengths the Romans went to make the locals feel at home in Autun
+This strange edifice was a Roman copy in stone of a traditional Gaullish temple, which had been traditionally made of wood – evidence of the lengths the Romans went to make the locals feel at home in Autun

-Our way to Sommant was on tiny back roads, following the valley of the Ternin through farms and woods.
+Our way to Sommant was on tiny back roads, following the valley of the river Ternin, through farms and woods.
 It was not the way we expected to be going, but it turned out very pleasant.

 Hay bales lay like great blonde cheeses in the fields and we passed some gleaming artificial lakes.
 There were almost no cars, but our way was blocked briefly by a herd of cattle.